MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/why-cds-work-with-data.md

 Fields may have different types of data such as strings, digital data, images, and files.
 There is no need to keep relational and non-relational data separated artificially if it is part of the same business process or flow.
 Common Data Service stores the data in the best storage type for the model created.

-Each of these fields can associated with one of many data types supported by Common Data Service.
+Each of these fields can be associated with one of many data types supported by Common Data Service.

 ![Create a field](media/entity-field.png)